Films lift the lid on what's going on in Dewsbury

-A dozen new short films have just been released featuring Dewsbury and Batley.
+A dozen new short films have just been released featuring Dewsbury and Batley ... and here are two that are chalk and cheese.

-The aim is to give people an insight into what is going on in their towns.
+For one called the Monastery takes viewers behind the scenes at the Community of the Resurrection in Mirfield showing how the brothers there live a quiet life.
+The film shows them at meal-times and there is also footage inside the monastery.

+The other film we’ll share with you is called The Mill and shows the entire process inside Dewsbury carpet manufacturers Calderdale Carpets, one of only three carpet makers now left in this country.
+The brands they make include Axminster and the film reveals how the company still relies on machinery up to 70 years old to produce its quality carpets.

 The 12 films are called The Mill, On Dewsbury Market, The Monastery, The Petanque Club, The Brewery, The Dentist, The Shop, The Film Maker, The Farm, The Underwater Hockey Club, The Calligrapher and The Cafe.